 How will Brexit affect your commercial contracts?

-The controversy surrounding the Government’s publication of the internal market bill on 9 September 2020 brings Brexit back into the spotlight with now less than 4 months to go until the end of the transition period – a timely reminder to businesses of the need to know how their contracts may be affected by the United Kingdom’s exit from the European Union.
+The controversy surrounding the Government’s publication of the internal market bill on 9 September 2020 brought Brexit back into the spotlight – a timely reminder to businesses of the need to know how their contracts may have been affected by the United Kingdom’s exit from the European Union.

-Departure from the customs union may impact on the operation and profitability of contracts affected by the imposition of tariffs and changing exchange rates.
-If you haven’t done so already, we suggest that you review key contracts which might be affected by the UK’s departure from the customs union, for example looking at issues such as:
+If you haven’t done so already, we suggest that you review key contracts which may have been affected by the UK’s departure from the customs union, for example looking at issues such as:

 - What is the length of the contract and what are the rights to terminate (in particular termination for convenience)?